The Leeds BookML guide

 • The remaining packages (e.g. GNU Make) are already available.

-macOS (Homebrew) The Homebrew version has some packaging issues around ImageMagick and I strongly recommend you use MacPorts, but if you really want to, run
+macOS (Homebrew) – PARTLY BROKEN The Homebrew version has intrinsic packaging issues and should be avoided.
+However, if you really insist:

 brew install latexml